borisdivjak/LaunchPad-for-Maschine/README.md

 ### Create a new empty pattern by holding 'user' and pressing an empty pattern

-### Sync pattern changes to your beat by holding the 'keys' button
+### Sync pattern changes to your beat by toggling the 'keys' button